sshradd/Kotlin-Buggy/README.md

 Submitted by: Shraddha Subash

-Time spent: 1 hours spent in total
+Time spent: 1 hour spent in total

 ## Summary

-Buggy is an android app that was riddled with some pretty nasty Kotlin bugs.
+Buggy is an Android app that was riddled with some pretty nasty Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!

 If I had to describe this project in three (3) emojis, they would be: 😟 👎 🔍